Halloween forecast: Clear weather for many and a spooky ‘blue moon’

 Midwest and Plains

 A strip of comparatively comfortable and mild weather will occupy the nation’s midsection, with mid-60s to lower 70s likely over the central and southern Plains.
-In Oklahoma City, mid-60s are likely with clear skies and calm winds, good news for crews cleaning up following a devastating ice storm.
-A dry cold front will sweep through the Plains during the evening, bringing clear skies, dry northwesterly winds, and chilly temperatures dipping into the lower 40s.
+In Oklahoma City, mid-60s are probable with clear skies and calm winds, good news for crews cleaning up following a devastating ice storm.
+A dry cold front will sweep through the Plains during the evening, bringing clear skies, dry northwesterly winds and chilly temperatures dipping into the lower 40s.

 Houston and New Orleans can both expect pleasant weather with highs in the 70s.
-They’ll fall to around 60 by 8 or 9 p.m. in Houston, the lower to mid-60s in New Orleans.
+They’ll fall to about 60 by 8 or 9 p.m. in Houston, the lower to mid-60s in New Orleans.

-Across the Northern Plains, chilly weather with highs in the lower 40s will prevail, the cold front bringing a shot of mid to upper 30s after dinnertime.
-A few light snow showers may accompany the frontal passage in eastern North Dakota, Minnesota, and the Upper Peninsula of Michigan.
+Across the Northern Plains, chilly weather with highs in the lower 40s will prevail, the cold front bringing a shot of mid- to upper 30s after dinnertime.
+A few light snow showers may accompany the frontal passage in eastern North Dakota, Minnesota and the Upper Peninsula of Michigan.

 Chicago will be breezy during the day on Saturday, with sunny skies and highs in the 50s, falling into the upper 30s shortly after midnight.